barryclark/jekyll-now/_posts/2017-4-28-Angular-this-is-how-we-do-it.md

 ---
 layout: post
-title: Angular, This is how we do it
+title: Angular, Realistic Hello World
 ---

 If you are new to Angular but familiar with AngularJS, then this is for you.